jmal2/ML-for-WWW/README.md

-# ML-in-the-Web contains Machine Learning Applications to be shared in the Web
+# ML for www contains Machine Learning Applications to be shared in the Web